 If these laws place foreign business operators in substantially less favorable competitive conditions than Chinese business operators, it might violate the national treatment obligations stipulated in Article 17 of GATS, as well as Articles 8.4 and 10.3 of the RCEP Agreement.
-In addition, it might also violate the provisions of free flow of data across borders and prohibition of computing facilities location requirements in the RCEP Agreement

-(Articles 12.14 and 12.15 of the RCEP Agreement), depending on the implementations.

-Although not only the Japanese but also other foreign governments, and industry groups, etc., had submitted public comments to the Chinese government and expressed their concerns, these laws came into force without reflecting much of those concerns.
+In addition, it might also violate the provisions of free flow of data across borders and prohibition of computing facilities location requirements in the RCEP Agreement (Articles 12.14 and 12.15 of the RCEP Agreement), depending on the implementations.
+Although not only the Japanese but also other foreign governments, and industry groups, etc., had submitted their opinion through the public consultation process and expressed their concerns to the Chinese government, these laws came into force without reflecting much of those concerns.